ankrutik/notes/aws/solutions_arch_cert/notes.md

 - endpoint group: regions with **traffic dials**
 - endpoint: the EC2 instance or application load balancer or network load balance or Elastic IP address, **weights**

-Disable, wait for some time, delete
+Disable, wait for some time, delete.

+Uses AWS Shield for DDOS protection.

-*TODO How is this different than a multivalue load balancer?*
+***How is this different than a multivalue load balancer?** Uses AnyCast IP.*

 ## VPC endpoints